What can a home equity loan be used for?

 As you can see, there are a lot of good ways to use home equity, but there are also a few uses of home equity that are less than ideal.

-To learn if a home equity loan is the right choice for you, talk with a Discover Personal Banker at 1-855-361-3435, or request a no-obligation quote online, and we’ll call you back.
+To learn if a home equity loan is the right choice for you, talk with a Discover Personal Banker at 1-855-361-3435, or apply online in minutes.